ansible-collections/ansible.windows/docs/ansible.windows.win_service_module.rst

 .. note::
    - This module historically returning information about the service in its return values.
 These should be avoided in favour of the :ref:`ansible.windows.win_service_info <ansible.windows.win_service_info_module>` module.
+   - Most of the options in this module are non-driver services that you can view in SCManager.
+While you can edit driver services, not all functionality may be available.
+   - The user running the module must have the following access rights on the service to be able to use it with this module - ``SERVICE_CHANGE_CONFIG``, ``SERVICE_ENUMERATE_DEPENDENTS``, ``SERVICE_QUERY_CONFIG``, ``SERVICE_QUERY_STATUS``.
+   - Changing the state or removing the service will also require futher rights depending on what needs to be done.

 See Also